brian32768/twilio-weatherman/pyweatherman/README.md

 This is a Twilio app written in Python and Flask that will respond to sms and voice requests with information on weather conditions.

-Currently the weather report is just the forecast for the immediate future.
-The source is the NOAA National Weather Service.
+As of right now (Jun 21 2017) it's running on +1 707-827-9200.

 ## What it does

-is more important than current conditions.
+Returns a weather report.
+The source is currently the NOAA National Weather Service.

 ### Responds to SMS messages and phone calls.